Tutorial

 Goal of This Tutorial

-By the end, you’ll feel confident using the Digital Twin API, understanding its responses, and leveraging the data model to start building your application.
+By the end, you will feel confident using the Digital Twin API, understanding its responses, and leveraging the data model to start building your application.

 Prerequisites¶

-Before following this tutorial, please follow our Get Started steps.
+Before following this tutorial, ensure you have completed our Get Started steps.

 1. List All Devices¶